Hidden Gems 2020

 What was Africa like before European colonization?
 How did the Atlantic slave trade develop and shape the lives and economies of Africans and Europeans?
 Trace the African American experience as you follow the journey of African Americans from their origins in Africa, through slavery in the Western Hemisphere, and their struggle for freedom in the United States, with a focus on the Civil War, Emancipation and the period of Reconstruction.

-This course is designed as an introduction to the basic techniques, methods and theories of historic archaeology.
+This course is designed as an introduction to the basic techniques, methods and theories of historic archeology.
 Emphasis is placed on topics from 18th and 19th century North America that provide insights into employing material objects as data for analysis of the past.
 The methodology of historical research, archaeological excavation and the description and analysis of historical materials are examined.

 Why is Pittsburgh the "city of steel?"
 Why were the three rivers so important that they were a contributing factor in the French and Indian War?
 Why is Andy Warhol's Campbell's Soup Can so iconic?
 And why is there an army of Steelers fans across the world?